savinshynu/VLA_COSMIC/README.md

 # VLA_COSMIC
-Set of script used in the commissioning of COSMIC
+Set of scripts used in the commissioning of COSMIC